 For better or worse, we are all bound to one another in systems.
 Education.
 Health care.
 The legal and criminal justice systems.
 Mass transit.
 Public parks.
-The electric grid.
+The power grid.
 Supply chains.
 The electoral college.
+The postal system.
 City recycling and waste programs.
 Cooperative living communities.
 Your favorite apps.
 Our workplaces.
 The unions we might belong to there.
 If we start simple with Donella Meadows’ definition of a system as “an interconnected set of elements that is coherently organized in a way that achieves something,” we’ll recognize systems everywhere.
 But who decides how systems are structured, or which values drive systemic goals, or who benefits the most (or least) from a system?

 (1500-1800 words; 5-6 pages): This assignment asks you to analyze the rhetorical strategies of a text of your choice that makes an argument about a system.

 (1800-2400 words; 6-8 pages): This assignment marks the beginning of your research project.
 Here, you will research and investigate the larger research question you’d like to explore relating to a system of your choice.
 You’ll analyze and assemble different sources, voices, and perspectives in a larger conversation responding to key questions related to your system.
 For instance, you might explore the challenges and benefits of hiring and retaining diverse workers in the tech industry or causes and harms of the opportunity gap in public schools.
 Your final TiC will take the form of a transcript for a podcast episode or a discussion panel.

 (3600-4500 words; 12-15 pages): Your RBA is the final product of this course where your voice enters into the conversation.
 Here you’ll build on and expand the work you began with the TiC assignment by integrating a variety of sources to produce your own complex, provocative argument related to your selected system.